joelparkerhenderson/git-commit-message/README.md

     See: [Wikipedia Quicksort](https://wikipedia/quicksort)

 To make this easy in practice, we use a git template that helps fill in this info.

+## Optional: use resource tracking metrics

+We sometimes connect a git commit to a resource tracking system or metrics scripts.
+For example, we work on some projects where the project managers must keep track of work hours spent on a commit, or story point estimates per feature branch, or cost of hiring a developer to fix a bug.

+To keep track o these, we use a git commit message body that lists each item, one per line, because this is easy to parse.

+Example:

+    Add feature foo

+    Time: 7 staff hours
+    Cost: $700
+    Points: 7

 ## Optional: use keywords, importance, references, etc.